 A list of all available courses can easily be accessed by clicking on this link: https://www.soccerindiana.org/education/coaching-courses-schedule/

 Where do I start my coaching education pathway?

 Where can I find Training Session Plans for the various play formats?

 Indiana Soccer offers Training Sessions Plans for various play formats designed to develop a specific target play group, alternating with an attacking and defending theme each week.
 Click here to access the resources.

-You can find information about our program on the homepage of ODP: https://www.soccerindiana.org/programs/olympic_development_p rograms/
+You can find information about our program on the homepage of ODP: https://www.soccerindiana.org/odp/about-odp/

-For informational questions, please contact Indiana ODP Administrator Joy Carter.
-You may reach Joy at 317-975-2007 or by emailing her: email@example.com .
+For informational questions, please contact Indiana ODP Administrator Georgi Emenhiserr.
+You may reach Georgi at 317-975-2007 or by emailing her at email@example.com .
 Please always include your player’s name and birth year when you send an email.
-This will help her serve you much quicker and accurately

 The top ranked teams for age groups 13U-19U will be selected to participate in the Indiana State Cup.
 The Indiana State Cup Champions will advance to the US Youth Soccer National Championship Series Midwest Regionals.
 Champions from the Midwest Regional event will advance to the National Finals.

 Tournament sanctioning helps to ensure a safe, fun, age-appropriate environment and is a benefit both to member clubs and to tournament participants.

 How do we become a member of the Indiana Adult Soccer program?